-Ibn Tulun mosque is known for being the best-preserved mosque in Egypt, Cairo’s oldest intact functioning Islamic monument and one of the most important historical and architectural achievement in Muslim civilization.
-It was built by the Emir Ahmed Ibn Tulun who ruled Egypt from 868 to 883A.D under the rule of the Abbasid Caliph.
+Ibn Tulun mosque is known for being the best-preserved mosque in Egypt, Cairo’s oldest intact functioning Islamic monument, and one of the most important historical and architectural achievements in Muslim civilization.
+It was built by the Emir Ahmed Ibn Tulun who ruled Egypt from 868 to 883 A.D under the rule of the Abbasid Caliph.
+The mosque was designed by a famous Egyptian Architect called Saiid Ibn Kateb Al-Farghany who was a Christian Orthodox.
 After taking control of Egypt, he founded a new city called Al-Qata’I on a rocky outcrop said to be the landing site of Noah’s Ark.
-In May 879 C.E, The construction of a palace complex, a hippodrome, large mosque named after him was completed.
+In May 879 C.E, The construction of a palace complex, a hippodrome, a spiral minaret, a large mosque named after him was completed.

-The mosque has a square shape 162 meters long, a total number of 42 doors and consists of three main sections, the praying hall which hold the breathtaking the mihrab and minbar, the beautifully decorated courtyard and the open extensions (wall battlements) that surround the mosque and works as a barrier between the streets and the religious space inside.
+The mosque has a square shape 162 meters long, a total number of 42 doors, and consists of three main sections, the praying hall which holds the breathtaking mihrab and minibar, the beautifully decorated courtyard, and the open extensions (wall battlements) that surround the mosque and works as a barrier between the streets and the religious space inside.
 The mosque and the arches of the courtyard are decorated with some impressive designs in carved stucco and wood.
-The internal decoration of the mosque was out of this world as some of the decoration patterns can be traced back to the Hellenic and Sassanian era, on the windows and the arcades a combination of floral and geometrical patterns.
+The internal decoration of the mosque was out of this world as some of the decoration patterns can be traced back to the Hellenic and Sassanian eras, on the windows and the arcades which are a combination of floral and geometrical patterns.